 “I’d be surprised if Dr. Narayan agrees.
 Then your aunt has already enrolled you in the Chicago school.
 Now, where’s that academic calendar she sent me?”

-Garcia now searched for his phone.
+Garcia searched his phone.
 Impatiently, George rattled off the start dates for the school in Chicago — “it’s already started but Pandolf High won’t begin until next month.”

 They connected over video-feed with Shelly.
 “George, I was waiting to hear from you.
 Glad you arrived safely.”